 The first registered coffee house in Vienna

-The first registered coffee house in Vienna was founded by the Greek Johannes Theodat (also known as Johannes Diodato) in 1685.
-Diodato served as a courier for Vienna and as an honour received the privilege of serving coffee as the only merchant in the city for 20 years.
+The first registered coffee house in Vienna was founded by the Armenian Johannes Theodat (also known as Johannes Diodato) in 1685.
+Diodato served as a courier for Vienna and as an honor received the privilege of serving coffee as the only merchant in the city for 20 years.
 15 years later, four Greek owned coffeehouses had the privilege to serve coffee.
 The new drink was well received, and coffee houses began to pop up rapidly.
 In the early period, the various drinks had no names, and customers would select the mixtures from a colour-shaded chart.

 The heyday of the coffee house was the turn of the nineteenth century when writers like Peter Altenberg, Alfred Polgar, Karl Kraus, Hermann Broch and Friedrich Torberg made them their preferred place of work and pleasure.
 Many famous artists, scientists, and politicians of the period such as Arthur Schnitzler, Stefan Zweig, Egon Schiele, Gustav Klimt, Adolf Loos, Theodor Herzl, Alfred Adler, and even Leo Trotsky were constant coffee house patrons.